ritaCosta93/react-swapi/README.md

 # React Swapi Search – Star Wars Edition

 This project is a **React.js application** that demonstrates many of React’s core features and components, using a Star Wars-themed data explorer.
-It covers hooks, state management, context, conditional rendering, forms, custom hooks, and API integration.
+It covers hooks, state management (now with **Zustand**), conditional rendering, forms, custom hooks, and API integration.

 ---